terrytangyuan/terrytangyuan.github.com/_posts/2016-05-05-5-questions-with-uptake-data-scientist-and-scikit-flow-co-creator-yuan-tang.markdown

 We chose to work with TensorFlow because it has a stable, easy-to-use API that Google’s using for research and production.
 TensorFlow is arguably easier to learn given knowledge of similar libraries, but there is a learning curve to its unfamiliar syntax.

-We bring the best of TensorFlow and scitkit-learn in Scikit Flow.
+We bring the best of TensorFlow and scikit-learn in Scikit Flow.
 Scikit Flow combines the concise, well-known scikit-learn interface and the power of TensorFlow’s deep learning library.
 It’s a simple and familiar interface for data scientists.

 **What sparked collaboration with Illia on this project?**